Understanding Physical Dynamics with Counterfactual World Modeling: Dynamics understanding experiments

-\paragraph{Per-scenario OCP and OCD results.} In the main text, we presented the OCP and OCD scores averaged across all seven scenarios.
+In the main text, we presented the OCP and OCD scores averaged across all seven scenarios.
 Now, we provide a detailed breakdown of performance for each specific scenario, as shown in Table~\ref{tab:main_results_ocp_sce} and Table~\ref{tab:main_results_ocd_sce}.
-We find that CWM achieves superior results on nearly all the scenarios.